When you give, the river lives.

 Life Insurance

-Life insurance can be used to make your gift.
-You can designate New River Conservancy as owner and beneficiary of an existing policy that you no longer need or you can purchase a new policy and designate New River Conservancy as beneficiary.
+Do you have life insurance?
+Life insurance can be used to make a gift to a non-profit.
+Simply add New River Conservancy as a beneficiary to an existing policy.
+You can also designate New River Conservancy as owner and/or beneficiary of an existing policy you no longer need or you can purchase a new policy and designate New River Conservancy as beneficiary.
+Contact your employer, broker, or insurance company to find out how.

 About Ed Adams